-17.9 HYPER-THREADING TECHNOLOGY
+17.10 HYPER-THREADING TECHNOLOGY

-Hyper-Threading Technology is an extension to IA-32 architecture.
-The feature provides two logical processors that can execute two separate code streams (called threads) concurrently by using shared resources in single processor core or in a physical package.
+Hyper-Threading Technology provides two logical processors that can execute two separate code streams (called threads) concurrently by using shared resources in a single processor core or in a physical package.

 This feature was introduced in the Intel Xeon processor MP and later steppings of the Intel Xeon processor, and Pentium 4 processors supporting Hyper-Threading Technology.
 The feature is also found in the Pentium processor Extreme Edition.
 See also: Section 7.8, "Intel® Hyper-Threading Technology Architecture."